AntanasArcimavicius/Courier-API/README.md

   CRUD views for working time management.
     Validation rules for create/update:
       - End time should not come before start time.
-      - Make sure there are no overlapping working times per courier.
+      - There should be no overlapping working times per courier.
-Get a number of active couriers for each time range.
+Gets a number of active couriers for each time range from CSV